joshling1919/joshling1919.github.io/_posts/2018-11-16-thoughts-on-why-we-sleep.md

 Walker’s book has dispelled my misconceptions and reoriented me to understand that instead of functioning simply as a source of energy, sleep is actually the bedrock of good health, stable mood, and peak cognitive performance.
-Choosing to not get the full amount of sleep that your body requires on a consistent basis (8 hours for the overwhelming majority of the population) is the same as choosing to not be your best self.